nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this section is to provide a view of repeat medications that the patient is currently taking which informs the clinical decision-making process.
+The purpose of this section is to provide a view of repeat medications that the patient is currently prescribed, which informs the clinical decision-making process.

 ### Date Filter ###